Story of the People of the Ditch

 The best known event, how ever, relates to Najran: People of the Ditch najran

-ashab al ukhdud people of the ditch
+Ashab al ukhdud people of the ditch

 The story of Najran has been related by Ibn Hisham, Tabari.
 Ibn Khaldun. the author of Mujam al-Buldan and other Islamic historians.
 Its resume is as follows: Tuban Asad Abu Karib, king of Himyar (Yaman), went to Yathrib once where he embraced Judaism under the influence of the Jews, and brought two of the Jewish scholars of Bani Quraizah with him to Yaman.
 There he propagated Judaism widely.